danielealbano/cachegrand/README.md

   </a>
 </p>

-### 1000% faster without spending one extra cent!
+### Faster without spending one extra cent!

 Are you running a large Redis cluster because you need better performance? **Why pay more for less?** cachegrand can help to squeeze all the value of your existing infrastructure is already offering!
-On a 64 core machine (AMD EPYC 7502P) is even able to deliver **40X** better performances handling **64X** more load!
+For example on a 8-core Virtual Machine, cachegrand can offer up to **40X** better performances, either handling much more clients or lower latencies, on a 64 core machine (AMD EPYC 7502P) is even able to deliver **2560X** better, the tests have shown that with **64X** more load than a single core Redis instance cachegrand was still able to go **40X** faster than a single Redis instance!

-That's not all!
-Not only we are working hard to expand the Redis API support but cachegrand comes with a tiered storage - currently work in progress - will let you leverage flash disks and **reduce the TCO (Total Cost of Ownership) up to 5 times**!
+Not only we are working hard to expand the Redis API support, but cachegrand comes with a tiered storage - currently work in progress - which will let you leverage hot, warm and cold disks **reducing the TCO (Total Cost of Ownership) up to 5 times**!

 ### What is cachegrand?